cchan/latticeboltzmann/README.md

 Lattice Boltzmann Method
 ========================

 2D lattice boltzmann fluid sim.
-Achieves just under 5 GLUPS on an RTX 2070, approx. 1/3 of memory bandwidth SOL.
+Achieves 5.2 GLUPS on an RTX 2070, approx. 40% of memory bandwidth SOL.
+(4k 630Hz!)

 ## Nice things to look at